Luciano Micallef: Art

 In 1991 he exhibited his first selection of abstract paintings in the Contemporary Hall, National Museum of Fine Arts, Malta whilst also exhibiting as part of a collective within the same Museum but in two other locations, those of the Salon, Auberge de Provence and Ex Preti Rooms, Auberge de Provence, Malta.

-In 2010 he was commissioned to execute three large works in fused glass for the Church of Divine Mercy in San Pawl tat-targa, Malta.
+In 2010 he was commissioned to create three large works in fused glass for the Church of Divine Mercy in San Pawl tat-targa, Malta.

 Micallef has exhibited both in Malta and Overseas on numerous occasions.
 His exhibition space, Gallery 5 in 1996 is where he holds regular exhibitions of his works.